veeraprasad512/my-retail/README.md

 For development purposes, sample data is being inserted into embedded mongo from the repository layer after @PostConstruct of the bean.

+For more details on API endpoints and usage, please refer to swagger UI after starting the application at [Swagger UI][].

 ## Development

 To start your application in the default profile, run: